urasandesu/Prig/README.md

 }
 ```
 Make a new class library for unit test, and add the stub dll reference to it.
-In the test code, it become testable through the use of the stub and the replacement to Test Double that returns dummy information.
+In the test code, it become testable through the use of the stub and the replacement to Test Double that returns the fake information.
 ```cs
 using NUnit.Framework;
 using program1.MyLibrary;